Blog

 Declining Vaccination Rates as the Cause

-Measles is disease preventable by vaccines, and the WHO had set a goal to eliminate measles in Europe by 2020.
+Measles is preventable by vaccines, and the WHO had set a goal to eliminate measles in Europe by 2020.
 The current outbreak shows that this goal still needs to be met.
 The main reason for the resurgence of the disease is the decline in vaccination rates in many European countries.

 The measles, mumps, and rubella (MMR) vaccine is the most effective way to prevent measles.
 In recent years, there has been a growing anti-vaccination movement fueled by misinformation and fear.
 This movement has decreased vaccination rates, leaving many individuals vulnerable to the disease.